-While EE does not affect the capacity market clearing price or quantity, customers do pay for EE at capacity market clearing prices.
-These direct payments to EE are a subsidy and uplift and an overpayment by customers.
-Table 6-41 shows the RPM revenues paid, by delivery year, to energy efficiency (EE) resources in PJM.

-PJM does not codify eligibility requirements to claim the property rights to energy efficiency installations in the tariff.
-PJM does not have a registration system to track claims to property rights to energy efficiency installations and document installation periods of energy efficiency installations.
-The purpose of the registration system is to prevent duplicative claims to property rights and to document installation periods of energy efficiency to verify eligibility for continued participation measures.
+The MMU recommends that Energy Efficiency Resources (EE) be removed from the capacity market mechanism because PJM's load forecasts now account for EE, unlike the situation when EE was first added to the capacity market.122 EE should not be part of the capacity market mechanism.
+EE is appropriately and automatically compensated through the markets because to the extent that it actually reduces energy and capacity use, it reduces customer payments for energy and capacity.
+EE is appropriately incorporated in PJM forecasts, so the original logic for the inclusion of EE in the capacity market is no longer correct.
+While EE does not affect the clearing price when the EE addback is done correctly, customers do pay for the cleared quantity of EE at market clearing prices.
+These direct payments to EE in the capacity market are an overpayment by customers.
+Table 6-39 shows the RPM revenues paid, by delivery year, to energy efficiency (EE) resources in PJM.
+PJM does not codify eligibility requirements to claim the capacity rights to energy efficiency installations in the tariff.
+PJM does not have a registration system to track claims to capacity rights to energy efficiency installations and document installation periods of energy efficiency installations.
+The purpose of the registration system is to prevent duplicative claims to capacity rights and to document installation periods of energy efficiency to verify eligibility for continued participation measures.
 Energy Efficiency projects should be clearly identified by retail customer account, year of project installation and a description of the Energy Efficiency project.

-A registration system would also serve the benefit of preventing multiple Energy Efficiency Providers from claiming property rights to the same project.
-The Energy Efficiency Resource Provider offering an Energy Efficiency Resource for payment must demonstrate to PJM that it has the legal authority to claim the demand associated with such Energy Efficiency Resource.
-127 This demonstration is generally a prepackaged statement, provided by PJM, that is never fully verified.
-PJM should have codified eligibility requirements to claim the property rights to Energy Efficiency installations in the Tariff.
-These eligibility requirements should specifically define the conditions under which an Energy Efficiency Resource Provider may claim the property rights to Energy Efficiency installations as well as evidentiary requirements such as signed contracts with their customers conferring such rights.
+A registration system would also serve the benefit of preventing multiple Energy Efficiency Providers from claiming capacity rights to the same project.
+The Energy Efficiency Resource Provider offering an Energy Efficiency Resource as a Capacity Resource into RPM must demonstrate to PJM that it has the legal authority to claim the demand associated with such Energy Efficiency Resource.123 This demonstration is generally a prepackaged statement, provided by PJM, that is never fully verified.
+The MMU recommends that, if Energy Efficiency resources remain in the capacity market, PJM codify eligibility requirements to claim the capacity rights to Energy Efficiency installations in the Tariff.
+These eligibility requirements should specifically define the conditions under which an Energy Efficiency Resource Provider may claim the capacity rights to Energy Efficiency installations as well as evidentiary requirements such as signed contracts with their customers conferring such rights.
+Energy efficiency resources are included in the PJM Capacity Market.
 PJM does not require contracts between the seller of EE to PJM and the actual owner of the EE.
-It is not always clear who the owner of the EE property rights actually is.
+It is not always clear who the owner of the EE actually is.

-Table 6-41 shows the amount of energy efficiency (EE) resources paid as of June 1 for the 2011/2012 through 2024/2025 Delivery Years.
-EE resources may participate in PJM without restrictions imposed by a state unless the Commission authorizes a state to impose restrictions.128 Only Kentucky has been so authorized by the Commission.129 The total MW of energy efficiency resources paid increased by 30.9 percent, from 5,896.4 MW in the 2023/2024 Delivery Year to 7,716.0 MW in the 2024/2025 Delivery Year.
-130
+Table 6-39 shows the amount of energy efficiency (EE) resources paid in the capacity market as of June 1 for the 2011/2012 through 2024/2025 Delivery Years.
+EE resources may participate in PJM without restrictions imposed by a state unless the Commission authorizes a state to impose restrictions.124 Only Kentucky has been so authorized by the Commission.125 The total MW